-The Knightly News is a weekly communication to parents regarding important announcements and upcoming events.
-It will be sent, via email, each Tuesday throughout the year.
+The Knightly News is a weekly email communication to parents regarding important announcements and upcoming events throughout the school year.

 ADDRESSING CONCERNS AND RESOLVING CONFLICT (MATTHEW 18:15-17)

 Legacy Christian Academy highly values the Matthew 18:15-17 principle in the spirit of Galatians 6:1.
 The principle calls for only giving a good report about another believer and not listening to someone give a bad report about a believer unless present as a witness as outlined below.